shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/4_Python_Environments_and_Packages.md

 venv/   src/   data/   requirements.txt
 ```

-A new folder called `venv` appeared. **This folder is your private kitchen** — a self-contained copy of Python and a place for packages to live, just for this project.
-You never need to open or edit anything inside it directly.

 ### Step 3: Activate It

-Creating the environment isn't enough — you need to **activate** it to actually start using it.
+Creating the environment isn't enough but you need to **activate** it to actually start using it.
 The activation command differs slightly by operating system:

 ```bash
 # macOS / Linux